Guardsquare/proguard/docs/md/manual/configuration/usage.md

   Standard Edition.
 For example, you will need this option if you are [processing midlets](examples.md#midlets).

+`-android`{: #android}
+: Specifies that the processed class files are targeted at the Android platform.
+ProGuard then makes sure some features are compatible with Android.

 ## General Options {: #generaloptions}

 `-verbose`{: #verbose}